senithkay/vscode-extensions-public/README.md

 ## Functionalities

-The main funtionalities of the extension are listed below.
+The main functionalities of the extension are listed below.

 ### Edit Ballerina code